danieljoose/danieljoose/README.md

 ![alt text](./topp.png)

 I love coding in React :snake:.
-I work at full-stack developer at [Hirix](https://hirix.com.br/).
+I work at full-stack developer at Cargozilla

 <!--
 **sisodiya2421/sisodiya2421** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.